CedricPerret/JuliassicPark/README.md

 # JuliassicPark.jl

 **JuliassicPark.jl** is a lightweight and flexible Julia package for simulating evolutionary models with customizable fitness functions.
 It is built for researchers and modelers who need both flexibility and convenience.
 JuliassicPark lets you define complex model logic and rich fitness functions, while handling the rest automatically: simulation loops, parameter management, data output, and parallel execution.

+One of its key advantages is that it’s easy to learn and quick to use, you don’t need to learn a large API.

 The goal is simple: spend less time on boilerplate, and more time exploring ideas.